-The lower panel of Fig. 1 represents the temporal evolution of the chemical species inside the bubble in moles $(n{i})$ .
+Fig. 1 (b) represents the temporal evolution of the chemical species inside the bubble in moles (n_k) .
 Initially, the bubble contains only nitrogen and hydrogen.
-Next, during the first collapse, around the minimum bubble radius, some of the nitrogen and hydrogen dissociates and other chemical species are produced.
-Observe that a large portion of the nitrogen (dashed-dot red curve) and hydrogen (solid red curve) do not dissociate; however, the main product of atomic N and H is ammonia (blue curve).
+Next, during the first collapse, around the minimum bubble radius, some of the hydrogen dissociates and other chemical species are produced.
+Observe that a large portion of nitrogen (dashed red curve) and the hydrogen (solid orange curve) does not take part in the chemical reactions; however, the main product of the reactions is ammonia (blue curve).
 The rest of the chemical species involved in the reaction mechanism have orders of magnitude lower concentration.
-The chemical yield of a bubble is defined as the amount of ammonia $n{{\rm NH}}$ presented inside the bubble after chemical equilibrium is reached, which is the final time instant of the simulation denoted by the black dot in the lower panel on the blue curve.
+The chemical yield of a bubble is defined as the amount of ammonia $n{\rm NH_3}$ presented inside the bubble after chemical equilibrium is reached, which is the final time instant of the simulation denoted by the black dot in Fig. 1 (b) on the blue curve.